inesachour/awesome_calendart/README.md

-    final TextStyle? weeksDaysTextStyle; // Custom text style for the week days (e.g., Sun, Mon, Tue, etc.) final TextStyle? selectedDaysTextStyle; // Custom text style for selected days in the calendar final TextStyle? unselectedDaysTextStyle; // Custom text style for unselected days in the calendar final AwesomeTheme? theme; // Theme for customizing the appearance of the calendar ),
+    final TextStyle? weeksDaysTextStyle; // Custom text style for the week days (e.g., Sun, Mon, Tue, etc.) final TextStyle? selectedDaysTextStyle; // Custom text style for selected days in the calendar final TextStyle? unselectedDaysTextStyle; // Custom text style for unselected days in the calendar final AwesomeTheme? theme; // Theme for customizing the appearance of the calendar, final List<DateTime>? eventMarkers; //list of dates with markers to highlight events, reminders, or special occasions.
+),
 ```